New Bridge, Mitrovica

-The New Bridge (also known as Mitrovica Bridge, Ibar River Bridge, Ibar Bridge or by its unofficial name Austerlitz Bridge) is a steel truss bridge crossing the Ibar river in Mitrovica, Kosovo, connecting South Mitrovica and North Mitrovica.
-The New Bridge has become an iconic symbol of Kosovo's division, as it separates around 80,000 Kosovo Albanians in the south from around 50 000 Serbs and other nationalities living in the north.
-It was used as a military checkpoint and provides a de facto boundary and buffer zone between the mainly ethnic Serbian populated North Kosovo and the rest of Kosovo which has an ethnic Albanian majority.
-Today the bridge is open to pedestrians and there are only Carabinieri patrols from KFOR-MSU and Kosovo Police, but there is no longer any checkpoint.
+The Ibar Bridge (also known as Mitrovica Bridge, Ibar River Bridge, New Bridge or by its unofficial name Austerlitz Bridge) is a steel truss bridge crossing the Ibar river in Mitrovica, Kosovo, connecting South Mitrovica and North Mitrovica.
+The Ibar Bridge became an iconic symbol of Kosovo's division, as it separated Kosovo Albanians living predominantly in the south from Kosovo Serbs and other nationalities predominantantly living in the north.

+In period from 2001 (when it was re-opened) until 2014, at times the bridge was used as a military checkpoint and provided a de facto boundary and buffer zone between the mainly ethnic Serbian populated North Kosovo and the rest of Kosovo which has an ethnic Albanian majority.
+Over the years, Carabinieri patrols from KFOR-MSU and later Kosovo Police secured the bridge.

+Today, the bridge is open to pedestrians and there is no longer any checkpoint, but is secured by the Kosovo Police.

 History

 First snow on the main bridge in Mitrovica.

 KFOR-MSU Carabinieri Patrols, in front of the renovated Ibar Bridge, in Mitrovica, Kosovo.
 (2019).